Chingu-cohorts/pmrok-chgmgt/Getting-Started---Creating-the-Project-Backlog-(WORK-IN-PROGRESS).md

 This is also known as a Kanban board and it imposes a workflow to your project that gives you visibility to the progress of the project based on the state of its tasks.

-## Breaking Down Tasks
+## An Interlude: Agile vs. SDLC Project Management

 Once you have an idea of what very high level components make up your project you will need to start defining the tasks that must be completed to build them.
 In traditional Software Development Lifecycle (SDLC) project management methodologies the result was called the *_work breakdown structure (WBS)_* which was typically just a list of the tasks, their relationship to one another, and estimate of time for completion, and who they were assigned to.
 In SDLC all tasks were defined at the start of the project allowing the project manager to provide an accurate estimate of cost and target date for the project.
 However, over time it has been proven that for many types of projects this highly structured and rigid approach simply doesn't work.

 Agile project management (of which Scrum is one methodology) is based on the fact that "you don't know what you don't know" at the start of the project and as you progress more details will surface that you'll need to react and adapt to.
-Agile
+Agile methodologies are based on the following principles which contrast them to traditional SDLC approaches:

+- Individuals and interactions over processes and tools
+- Working software over comprehensive documentation
+- Customer collaboration over contract negotiation
+- Responding to change over following a plan

+## Sprints

+With an Agile approach you will divide the time between the start of your project and its delivery date into *_sprints_* of equal duration in which you'll be completing tasks.
+At the start of each sprint you and your team will review the backlog and choose the tasks that must be completed in the new sprint.
+If you complete all of these before the end of the sprint then you'll start new tasks, one-at-a-time, from your backlog to fill the remaining time.

+Dividing your project in this way and planning and executing in a progression allows the team to adapt to change and to start tasks at the optimal point in time when enough details are known to allow development to be both efficient and result in something that is relevant.

+## Building the Backlog

 The first thing I’d suggest  is to start breaking down your project into discrete tasks.
 These should be small and achievable in a single sprint.
 Next, organize them based on their dependencies so they are performed in the right order.
 For example, you’ll probably want to complete your ‘Create Thing’ page before starting in on a ‘Search for Thing(s)’ page.